top of page

 Scissor-tailed Flycatchers perch "conspicuously on utility lines, treetops, and fence lines to watch for insect prey and defend their territories from interlopers.
 They are agile in the air, spreading their long tails wide to make abrupt turns and stalls.
 They are highly territorial, and will chase other birds out of their territories accompanied by loud, squeaky, bubbling calls."

-SEE VIDEO BELOW (animation made from photos I took)
+SEE VIDEO (animation made from photos I took)

 Osprey on Oso Creek